huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dcs_az.md

 ---
-subcategory: "Distributed Cache Service"
+subcategory: "Deprecated"
 ---

 # huaweicloud_dcs_az

-Use this data source to get the ID of an available Huaweicloud dcs az.
+Use this data source to get the ID of an available HuaweiCloud dcs az.

+!> **WARNING:** It has been deprecated.
+This data source is used for the `available_zones` of the `huaweicloud_dcs_instance` resource.
+Now `available_zones` has been deprecated and this data source is no longer used.

 ## Example Usage